vmalv/Binary-Image-Mean-Pixel-Value/README.md

 ## Files and folders

-Here you can find a description of each file and folder in the repository.
+Here you can find a description of the main files and folders in the repository.

 ### Files